 - Food stuck between teeth and gums

-People with poor dental hygiene are more susceptible to oral abscesses due to an increased build-up of plaque.
-Any injury or surgery to teeth and gums can increase the chances of infection as delicate parts of the mouth are exposed to bacteria.
+People with poor dental hygiene are more susceptible to dental abscesses due to an increased build-up of plaque.
+Any injury or surgery to teeth and gums can increase the chances of infection as sterile parts of the mouth are exposed to bacteria.

 While none of these things will automatically lead to a tooth or gum abscess, they are all factors which increase the risk of infection.

 The first signs of tooth infection are likely to be strong pain and difficulty eating.
-Specifically, dental abscess symptoms include:
+Specifically, tooth infection symptoms include:

 - Continuous, throbbing pain